HYPERNETS/hypernets_processor/README.md

 The H2020 Hypernets project is developing a new hyperspectral radiometer and integrating it into network automated water and land field sites to make bidirectional reflectance measurements for satellite validation, for more information see the [project website](http://hypernets.eu/from_cms/summary).
 This python package processes the raw data retrieved from the field to generate the user products.

+The HYPERNETS project is funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No 775983.

 ## Documentation

 For more information visit our [documentation](https://hypernets-processor.readthedocs.io/en/latest/).